 The capital of the United Arab Emirates has long gained a reputation for being a tourist-friendly hub focusing on traditional Arab culture.
 Abu Dhabi has so much to offer when it comes to souvenirs, from traditional garbs to its delectable sweets; there is something for everyone to bring back home.
 You should try out a private shopping tour around Abu Dhabi.

 Abu Dhabi is famous for its Gold Souk with glitter all around where you’ll find whatever you’re looking for.
-With a wide variety of styles and range, you can find everything from the most opulent Arabic jewellery to gold ingots and contemporary western designs.
+With a wide variety of styles and ranges, you can find everything from the most opulent Arabic jewelry to gold ingots and contemporary western designs.
 The rates change according to the international gold rates and are available in 18, 21, 22 or 24 carats.
-Abu Dhabi’s Madinat Zayed Shopping Centre has many jewellers to choose from including some of the Gulf’s largest venues.
+Abu Dhabi’s Madinat Zayed Shopping Centre has many jewelers to choose from including some of the Gulf’s largest venues.
 Remember that you can always bargain for a better price.
 Apart from the souk itself, UAE boasts some big names in jewellery at its various shopping centres such as Cartier, Chopard and Tiffany & Co.
-Regional jewellers to look out for include Damas, Pure Gold and Rivoli.
+Regional jewelers to look out for include Damas, Pure Gold and Rivoli.

-When you think of the Middle East one of the things that comes to mind is carpets.
+When you think of the Middle East one of the things that come to mind is carpets.
 The Arab world is famous for its carpets which mostly originate from Iran, Afghanistan, Pakistan, Turkey and more recently from China and other central Asian countries.
-You can find a plethora of exquisite designs and colours to suit your home’s decor.
-Before finalizing a carpet, it’s a good idea to scope out the various patterns, sizes and venues.
+You can find a plethora of exquisite designs and colors to suit your home’s decor.
+Before finalizing a carpet, it’s a good idea to scope out the various patterns, sizes, and venues.
 You should ideally visit several shops to get a feel for price, quality and traditional designs.
 Here are some things to remember when deciding what carpet to go for.
-The price climbs with the number of knots per square inch, which requires more labour hours and more skilled craftsmanship.
+The price climbs with the number of knots per square inch, which requires more labor hours and more skilled craftsmanship.

 Silk carpets are more expensive and exquisite than wool ones and Iranian carpets are valued higher than those from Turkey or India (Kashmir).
 Hand-woven carpets are more expensive than machine-made ones despite never being quite perfect or piling evenly.
 As a rule of thumb, go by your own intuition rather than what the carpet salesmen claim because they cannot always be trusted and remember you don’t need to buy them just because the shop has unrolled several of them.
 Always remember to bargain- it’s all part of the game and is expected.
 Most malls have carpet shops but we recommend visiting the Carpet Souk at the port end of Mina Road.
 You can also check out Mina Souk for several options.